marin-delchev/CarND-LaneLines-P1/writeup_template.md

 7. Find extreme values (min x, max x, min y etc.) in the set of left lines.
 The left line is a line connecting its min values to its max values.
 Repeat the same procedure for the set of right lines.

-8. Extrapolate the left line by fitting y = Ax+B line to it and extnding it to the bottom of the image.
+8. Extrapolate the left line by fitting y = Ax+B line to it and extending it to the bottom of the image.
 Repeat the same for the right line.

-9. Draw the lins on the initial image.
+9. Draw the lines on the initial image.

 The result form the test images and videos can be found [here](./result)